danielwang23/hack110/README.md

-# This is our Hack 110 Project
+# This is my Hack 110 Project

-## Members: Daniel Wang & Ronald Huang
+## Members: Daniel Wang